-Melinda Haring is the Deputy Director of the Atlantic Council’s Eurasia Center.
-Previously, she was the editor of the Atlantic Council’s most popular publication, the UkraineAlert blog.
-Haring is a longtime observer of political developments in the Eurasia region, and her analysis has been featured in The Washington Post, Foreign Affairs, Foreign Policy, Newsweek, Novoe Vremya, The American Interest, Kyiv Post, PRI, and broadcast and published by NPR, Radio Free Europe/Radio Liberty, and Voice of America.
-She is the author of the report Reforming the Democracy Bureaucracy, coauthor of Ukraine’s Internally Displaced Persons Hold a Key to Peace (Atlantic Council, 2017), and a contributor to Does Democracy Matter?
+Melinda Haring is the deputy director of the Atlantic Council’s Eurasia Center.
+Previously, she was the editor of the Atlantic Council’s popular publication, the UkraineAlert blog.
+She is the author of the report Reforming the democracy bureaucracy (FPRI, 2013) coauthor of Biden and Ukraine: a strategy for the next administration (Atlantic Council, 2021), Biden and Belarus: a strategy for the next administration (Atlantic Council, 2021), Ukraine’s internally displaced persons hold a key to peace (Atlantic Council, 2017), and a contributor to Does democracy matter?
 (Rowman & Littlefield, 2017).
 Haring has worked for Eurasia Foundation, Freedom House, and the National Democratic Institute, where she managed democracy assistance programs in Azerbaijan, Georgia, and Russia.
 A graduate of Georgetown University, she holds an MA in Government with a certificate in Russian, Eurasian, and East European Studies.
-Haring is the vice chair of the board of East Europe Foundation in Kyiv, Ukraine and a senior fellow at the Foreign Policy Research Institute.
+Haring is the vice-chair of the board of East Europe Foundation in Kyiv, Ukraine, a member of the supervisory board of Right to Protection in Kyiv, Ukraine, and a senior fellow at the Foreign Policy Research Institute.
 She is a term member of the Council on Foreign Relations.